Management, Supply Chain Management Concentration, M.S.

 All application materials are to be submitted to the College of Graduate Studies.

 - submit an application with the appropriate application fee (online at www.mtsu.edu/graduate/apply.php);

 - submit official scores on the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE);

 - submit official transcripts of all previous college work;

 - submit a current resume' or curriculum vita.

-The Master of Science in Management with a concentration in Supply Chain Management requires completion of 33 credit hours.
+The Master of Science in Management with a concentration in Supply Chain Management requires completion of a minimum of 33 credit hours.

 - complete a minimum of 33 semester hours as listed below.
 No more than 30 percent of the total degree hours dual-listed as undergraduate/graduate hours can be counted toward the degree;

 - successfully complete an applied project MGMT 6800) in the last semester.